 There are many reasons for choosing to record an audio or video call on your PC or mobile ranging from legal, work, and personal reasons.
 However, before you rush to get a third-party app or another program to record a call, you need to know the legality of your actions so you don’t end up in court.
 Case law varies from one jurisdiction to another, so you’ll find one country allows recording of conversations for possible use as evidence, while others don’t.

 Ideally, you shouldn’t infringe on others’ fundamental freedoms or human rights, which is why you should at least inform the other party that you’ll record the conversation and get their consent.
 If they decline, you can’t record the call.

-For personal use such as keeping the recording for a memory or for an interview, or other cases where the recording won’t be used in a legal situation, it’s okay to record those calls.
+For personal use such as keeping the recording for memory or an interview, or in other cases where the recording won’t be used in a legal situation, it’s okay to record those calls.